PhD & MD-PhD

 - #3 in world in the Shanghai Ranking of biomedical engineering programs

-Our graduates go on to great things, from academic careers at some of the world's pre-eminent institutions to leadership roles in research and development in both the public and private sectors.
+Our graduates go on to great things.
+About 40 percent of our BME PhD grads go on to academic careers at some of the world's pre-eminent institutions.
+About 60 percent go on jobs and leadership roles in research and development in both the public and private sectors.
 Learn more about where Duke BME PhD grads go.

 Because our field is diverse and because we recruit only high-quality students, we do not have a qualifying examination.